Share this Story

 VWU is offering the cohort option to pursue a major in one of the following areas: sociology, psychology, or criminal justice.
 Each program also includes an internship component based on the officers’ on-the-job experience.
 Both the police department and the University are elated to bring forth this opportunity for officers to continue their education, keeping in mind the demands of their current roles.
 This partnership allows officers to obtain their bachelor’s degree in a supportive team environment at an affordable discounted rate.

-Chief Paul Neudigate stated, “We are so grateful to VWU and Dr. Miller for this opportunity.
+“We are so grateful to VWU and Dr. Miller for this opportunity," Chief Paul Neudigate said.
 The VBPD has historically been very proud of its academic requirements for promotion; however, not everyone has had the same opportunity for advanced education.
 This partnership provides a pathway to ensure we remain one of the most highly educated, large police departments in this nation while removing obstacles to advancement within the PD.”

 Special thanks to Dr. Deirdre Gonsalves-Jackson, Dean of the VWU Global Campus, along with Lieutenant Michele Meister, VBPD, and all of the exemplary staff from both organizations who have done the heavy lifting to get us to this point.
 We are extremely grateful for the legwork put in to make this partnership a reality and look forward to seeing our officers fulfill their education goals and advance their formal learning.